 We’ll be releasing information about GMEC 2021 as soon as it’s available.
 Register here to ensure you receive up to date information as it's released.
 Registration is free and does not tie you into anything at this stage.

 Designed and developed by The Science and Engineering Education Research and Innovation Hub (SEERIH) www.seerih.manchester.a.uk

 GMEC is based on the Tinkering for Learning Research programme (The University of Manchester in partnership with The Royal Academy of Engineering).
 Find out more and learn how you can support young people in the Engineering Design Process and Engineering Habits of Mind.

-With thanks: GMEC 2020 is sponsored by Oldham Council as part of the Oldham STEM Opportunity Area to drive improvement in STEM learning and achievement.
-Siemens are also supporting this year's challenge, involving their engineers to support schools.
+With thanks to GMEC 2020 sponsors - Oldham Council and The University of Manchester, working together as part of the Oldham STEM Opportunity Area’s commitment to drive improvement in STEM learning and achievement.

 Contact us at firstname.lastname@example.org

 © The University of Manchester